KDerec/KDerec/README.md

 <h1 align="center">Hi 👋🏻, I'm Kévin Dérécusson</h1>
-<h3 align="center">A happy Web developer from France.</h3>
+<h3 align="center">A happy Django Web developer from France.</h3>

-🌱 I'm currently in training until December 2022 to improve my skills in **software developement with Python** and get a Bachelor's-level diploma.
-By completing this path, I develop the following competencies:
+What I can do your you ? :

 - Set up a development environment using virtual environments and Visual Studio Code.
 - Create web applications using the **Django** and **Django REST frameworks**.